RLiotta/powershelltools/README.md

 # PowerShell Tools

+ALWAYS CREATE SYSTEM RESTORE POINT BEFORE MODIFYING
+1. click on start menu type system restore
+2. Now press create... and name it anything that you like.
+3. if anything breaks (which it shouldnt) you can easily and safely revert back by clicking the system restore button

 The first one, Razer Killer, is just to stop Razer's services from starting.
 If you want to change any settings in Synapse, just turn them back on; you shouldn't have to restart.